 Table of Contents

-To get started, all you’ll need is ingredients and a kitchen to make them in.
+To get started, you’ll need recipes, ingredients, baking ware (pots, pans, baking sheets, etc.) and a kitchen to make them in.

-Catering to different diet needs is a great way to brand your products.
+Catering to different dietary needs is a great way to brand your products.

-It might be gluten-free, nut-free, dairy-free, vegan, anything you like.
+It could be gluten-free, nut-free, dairy-free, vegan—anything you like.
 This is the little aspect of your cookies that sticks out in the customer’s mind.

 You’ve got the meanest cookies on the block, and now you’re wondering how to get the word out.

-This is where you start with some good old fashioned networking.
-That means using your connections to establish customers and some buzz.
+This is where you start with some good old-fashioned networking.
+That means using your connections to establish customers and generate buzz.

 Your first wave of customers will inevitably be friends and family.
-You will need these people to generate the initial buzz.
+You’ll need these people to generate the initial buzz.

-Get the word out with social media, at the PTA meeting, at the block party.
-Any place where people meet and mingle in a casual, friendly environment is a great place to start out pitching your goods.
-(If you read my recent article about garage sales, this can be a great way to combine the two.)
+You can also promote your cookie business offline, at the PTA meeting, at the block party, with neighbors, friends, and family, etc. Any place where people meet and mingle in a casual, friendly environment is a great place to start pitching your goods.
+(This can go great with garage sales!)

 Advertisements